What are Course Reserves?

 - visit the Lending Services Desk

 Reserve periods are for 2 or 4 hours or 1 day.
 Students may take out one AV item or 2 print materials at one time.
-Requests to place items on reserve should be made 5-7 days in advance of class assignments to ensure access for your students.
+Requests to place items on reserve should be made two weeks in advance of class assignments to ensure access for your students.
 During the first two weeks of a semester, there is usually a backlog of requests that will be filled on a first-come, first-served basis.
 Please submit your requests as early as possible.

 If an item has already been placed on reserve for another course, we ask that you obtain permission from the faculty member who has placed the item on reserve before using it for your own class.